Evolix/evobackup/INSTALL.md

 In /etc/evobackup:

 * What to backup using shell scripts in actions.d.
+By default all scripts are disabled.
+To enable a script, move it by clearing .disabled part.
-By default all scripts are commented out.
-Un-comment or write your own code, this will be launched before the rsync, using run-parts.
+  You can also adapt these scripts or write your own.
+  This will be launched before the rsync, using run-parts.

 * What to backup using rsync filter rules in conf.d/include.cf
 * General config in conf.d/cron.cf